pjfontillas/dutchman/challenges/delivery_person.md

 When this challenge is complete, you should see orders moving out of the queue and shrimp showing up in your stockroom on the The Frying Dutchman web page.
-You can now click the `Refill Buffet` button to move items from the stockroom, onto the buffet and into Homer's mouth.
+You can now click the `Refill Buffet` button to move items from the stockroom and onto the buffet so they can get into Homer's mouth.
 You can check out the Homer program to see if he is indeed eating.